Particular/docs.particular.net/architecture/aws/observability.md

 #### Amazon X-Ray

-[Amazon X-Ray]([https://aws.amazon.com/xray/](https://aws.amazon.com/xray/)) is a service that can collect trace data from your applications, providing insights that can help identify issues or bottlenecks that could benefit from optimization.
+[Amazon X-Ray]([https://aws.amazon.com/xray/](https://aws.amazon.com/xray/)) is a service that can collect trace data from the applications, providing insights that can help identify issues or bottlenecks that could benefit from optimization.

 :heavy_plus_sign: Pros: